Get Ahead of 2016 Hiring Trends

 What trends are there in terms of candidate profile?

 - The most competitive, desired candidates in the market are those who can speak in the vernacular across disciplines.
 The lines between private, public and nonprofits are blurring if not disappearing.
 Last decade, we saw that employees wanted to work for many different organizations in their career.
 This decade, we’ve seen that top talent wants to work for different companies and different sectors.
+Resume Atelier offers an amazing guide on resume formats that plenty of applicants use to get their job application noticed.

 We at Fenton know that missions are only achievable if the right people are in place.
 Align your mission, align your people and change the world.
 As spring is upon us and the weather gets warmer, use this opportunity to refresh and clean up your brand’s story to attract the best talent.